nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 	<h3 id="h3_2">DET MYTISKA NORDEN</h3>
 ```

-A section without heading should be referenced using its `aria-label` value.
+A section without heading must be referenced using its `aria-label` value.

 Note that this is not a representation of the table of contents in the source material.
 Only headings, or references using the `aria-label` value of the corresponding `<section>` element, should be included.